 Werling and Sons Recipes

 Unless you’ve been living under a rock, you recognize Spam as mystery meat in a can but it isn’t mystery meat at all, It only contains 6 ingredients: Pork with Ham, Salt, Water, Potato Starch, Sugar, and Sodium Nitrite.

-Spam has kept more people alive than any other canned meat on the planet.
-It first became popular during WWII.
+Spam has kept more people alive than any other canned meat on the planet, and it first became popular during WWII.
 In places like the Hawaiian Islands, it’s part of the culture; you can find it in McDonald’s and Burger King sandwiches.

 Spam Canned Meats